praekeltfoundation/platform-mnch/Onboarding/profile-pregnancy-health.md

   end
 end

-card ReminderOptIn, then: ProfileProgress25Secondary do log("Already opted in") end
+card ReminderOptIn, then: HealthProfessionalsSecondary do log("Already opted in") end